jcomeauictx/phpbb/README_debian.md

 * create database phpbb owner phpbb;
 * \q

-# because we're using postgresql roles instead of system users, we must
-# make sure to configure postgresql accordingly, with "trust" method instead
+because we're using postgresql roles instead of system users, we must make sure to configure postgresql accordingly, with "trust" method instead of "md5"
-# of "md5"

 * `sudo sed -i 's%\(^host\s\+all\s\+all\s\+127\.0\.0\.1/32\s\+\)md5$%\1trust%' /etc/postgresql/11/main/pg_hba.conf`
+* sudo systemctl restart postgresql

 # now finish the installation

 * firefox http://installation-url/phpBB/  # and follow the instructions

+accept all defaults except possibly for the last page, the bulletin board name and description.

+the email setup, if necessary, isn't discussed here. from memory, I had to install exim4, `dpkg-reconfigure exim4-config` and change it to an "Internet connected" system, add SPF records to the domain, and set a PTR record for the IP number, in order for it to successfully send mail to other systems.